 The exact cause of rheumatoid arthritis is not known.
 Rheumatoid arthritis is an autoimmune disorder, which means the body's immune system attacks its own healthy cells and tissues.
 The response of the body causes inflammation in and around the joints, which then may lead to a destruction of the skeletal system.
 Rheumatoid arthritis may also have devastating effects on other organs, such as the heart and lungs.
 Researchers believe certain factors, including heredity, as well as smoking, may contribute to the onset of the disease.

-Rheumatoid arthritis affects more women than men - 70 percent of rheumatoid arthritis suffers are women.
-The disease most often occurs between the ages of 30 and 50, but is becoming more prevalent in older individuals
+Rheumatoid arthritis affects more women than men — 70 percent of those with rheumatoid arthritis are women.
+The disease most often occurs between the ages of 30 and 50, but is becoming more prevalent in older individuals.

 The joints most commonly affected by rheumatoid arthritis are in the hands, wrists, feet, ankles, knees, shoulders and elbows.
 The disease typically causes inflammation symmetrically in the body, meaning the same joints are affected on both sides of the body, but there are many exceptions.
 Symptoms of rheumatoid arthritis may begin suddenly or gradually.
 People experience symptoms differently, but the following are the most common symptoms of rheumatoid arthritis in the hands:

 - Morning stiffness that lasts longer than one hour for at least six weeks

 - Three or more joints that are inflamed for at least six weeks